jeanCarloMachado/resume/index.md

 ### Summary

 Working on the emergent field of Machine Learning Operations (MLOps).
-Currently Designing and Building GetYourGuide's Machine Learning platform.
+Currently Designing and Building GetYourGuide's Machine Learning Platform.
 Designing and running data products at scale.

 ---

 ### Main skills

 * Software Architecture
-  : To build systems with holistic thinking and incremental development that allows reasonable delivery dates with long-term sustainability.
+  : To build distributed systems with holistic thinking and incremental development that allows reasonable delivery dates with long-term sustainability.

 * Team Leader
   : Teams are bigger than individuals.
 I conscientiously look for ways to empower, support and inspire people around me.